kxrrym03/Simple-Python-Codes/README.md

-This contains sample basic python codes to sharpen my programming skills
+This contains sample calculator where one can perform operations like addition, subtraction, multiplication and division.